lambdaclass/concrete/ROADMAP.md

 Cross-cutting items that must stay visible while the linear queue advances:

-- **Compiler pipeline spine:** Phase 6B establishes semantic truth ("one meaning per program"), Phase 6C makes that truth observable/replayable, Phase 8 validates it on external-facing examples, Phase 9 measures and reduces proof cost, Phases 10-14 turn evidence into source/proof/release claims, and Phase 15 validates the backend boundary.
-Do not let later proof/backend/tooling work bypass this order: semantic facts first, observability second, external validation third, proof/evidence/backend validation after that.
+- **Compiler pipeline spine:** Phase 6B establishes semantic truth ("one meaning per program") and structured validation records, Phase 6C makes that truth observable/replayable and records a shadow query graph, Phase 8 validates the bet on external-facing examples, and Phase 8.5 turns the graph into the real incremental artifact driver only after a GO verdict.
+Phase 9 measures and reduces proof cost; Phases 10-14 turn evidence into source/proof claims and extract the independent Core-certificate checker; Phase 15 extends independent checking across the BackendIR translation slice; Phase 17 binds checked artifacts into release roots; Phases 18-19 reuse the same graph for packages and editor tooling.
+Do not let later proof/backend/tooling work bypass this
+  order: semantic facts first, observability second, external validation third, incremental reuse fourth, independently checked evidence after that.
+- **Incremental / certificate trust split:** Phase 8.5 cache reuse is initially a compiler optimization over strict successful artifacts, guarded by conservative over-invalidation and clean-vs-incremental equivalence.
+A cache hit is not a proof and cannot upgrade an evidence class.
+Phase 14's independent checker first makes canonical Core artifacts and their transport/cache untrusted for the named `CoreCertificateV1` predicate; Phase 15 extends that statement only through the supported BackendIR translation slice.
+Parser, resolver, source-to-Core correspondence outside proved rules, LLVM, linking, runtime, OS, and hardware remain explicitly trusted until separately checked.
 - **Pattern ergonomics and daily language friction** live in Phase 6 #5 and #7: match guards, OR patterns, `if let` / `while let`, match-on-reference, the no-tuples decision, struct update, wildcard destructuring, and `defer` /